heonyus/Rimbaud/docs/08-deploy.md

 2. Set env: `DEEPGRAM_API_KEY`, `ELEVENLABS_API_KEY`, `GOOGLE_CLOUD_API_KEY`, `PORT=8787`
 3. Expose public URL, note `https://...` and `wss://...`
 4. Update Vercel `VITE_API_URL`/`VITE_WS_URL` to point to this server.

+If Railway picked pnpm@9 and fails with a lockfile mismatch, ensure root `package.json` has `"packageManager": "pnpm@10.0.0"` and redeploy.

 ## Domain
 - Optionally map a custom domain to both Vercel and the server provider; set CORS origin allowlist on the server.